XML RSS

 • a spin-off from your present occupation

-• a shortcoming in the products or services of others
+• identified shortcoming in the products or services currently offered

 • a new or different way of using ordinary things